-- Make sure your student knows the University’s alcohol and other drug policies as well as PA laws and penalties for alcohol and other drug related offenses.
+- Make sure your student knows the University’s alcohol and other drug policies, as well as Pennsylvania laws and penalties for alcohol and other drug-related offenses.
 Remember to include that the decision to use alcohol or other drugs in college may have a negative impact on their career.

 - Get the facts and share them with your student.

 Students grossly overestimate the use of alcohol and other drugs by their peers.
 Young adults are highly influenced by peers and tend to drink in amounts they perceive to be the norm.
 You can play a vital role in providing accurate information and help to dispel the myth that “everyone drinks in college and gets drunk.”

 - Prepare your student to handle potential alcohol/other drug-related situations by asking the following questions:

 - What will you do if your friend passes out from drinking?
 (Make sure your student understands that passing out is NOT “sleeping it off” and the person requires emergency treatment)